 Vermont is working to reduce statewide emissions through a Renewable Portfolio Standard (RPS) goal that mandates 75% clean power generation by 2032.
 The state has a favorable net metering policy to help reach this target.
 Homeowners with renewable generation systems can send excess energy their systems generate to the grid for electricity bill credits.

-Green Mountain Power has the largest net metering program in Vermont and provides energy credits at 18.035 cents per kWh.
-This buyback rate is close to the average electric rate for Vermont residents at 19.26 cents.
+Green Mountain Power has the largest net metering program in Vermont and provides energy credits at 19.99 cents per kilowatt-hour (kWh), which is the same as the retail rate of grid electricity purchased from the company.

 How Much Does Solar Energy Cost in Vermont?